algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 const account = await getAccount('ACCOUNT', algod)
 ```

-If that code runs against LocalNet then a wallet called `ACCOUNT` will automatically be created with an account that is automatically funded with 1000 (default) Algos from the default LocalNet dispenser.
+If that code runs against LocalNet then a wallet called `ACCOUNT` will automatically be created with an account that is automatically funded with 1000 (default) ALGO from the default LocalNet dispenser.

 #### Defined in